How to Freelance in Japan [Your Paperwork Checklist]

 However, if you want to work and earn money in a different visa category from the one specified on your visa, you will need to apply for a permit that will allow you to engage in activities other than what is specified on your current visa.

-To apply, simply fill out this application (available with English captions) and bring it along with your passport, residence card, and a document stating the activities in which you wish to engage to an immigration office.
+To apply, fill out the application (available with English captions) and bring it along with your passport, residence card, and a document stating the activities in which you wish to engage to an immigration office.

 Think of it like a self-sponsor visa, where you will be in charge of your work.